nt246/physalia-lcwgs/day_2/markdowns/03_genotype.md

         NB geno_maxDepth requires -doCounts
 ```

-Therefore, if we set `-doGeno 2`, genotypes are coded as 0,1,2, as the number of alternate alleles.
+Therefore, if we set `-doGeno 2`, genotypes are coded as 0,1,2, as the number of alternate/minor alleles.
 If we want to print the major and minor alleles as well then we set `-doGeno 3`.

 To calculate the posterior probability of genotypes we need to define a model.